 - 1. The benefits for the RDA to acquire the property include: - a.
 The City would be removed from risk of environmental liability. - b.
 The RDA will qualify for the LGU Exemption and federal defenses to liability upon acquisition. - c.
 The property and RDA will be eligible for federal grant money for demolition, environmental investigation and cleanup. - d.
 The RDA may continue to remove threats and eliminate blight. - e.
 The RDA may consolidate the project area with others into one Redevelopment Plan Area for coordinated redevelopment. - f.
 If the cost of cleanup becomes too great, the RDA may use the LGU Exemption to refuse or slow down environmental cleanup. - 2.
-The advantages of the RDA taking ownership indicate the City of Racine should: - a. find the property blighted and in need of blight elimination; - b. accept the RDA's designation of a project area; and - c. authorize the RDA to acquire the property. - 3.
-A redevelopment plan is not required before acquisition by the RDA, but would be required before the RDA may perform cleanup and otherwise prepare the property for redevelopment. - 4.
+The advantages of the RDA taking ownership indicate the City of Racine should: - a. find the property blighted and in need of blight elimination; - find that a comprehensive development plan is not necessary to determine the need for acquisition or the uses after acquisition or the relationship of the acquisition to other redevelopment by the RDA; and - c. accept the RDA's designation of the UPEC Property as a project area and authorize the RDA to acquire the property and demolish the buildings. - 3.
+A redevelopment plan is not required before acquisition by the RDA, but would be required before the RDA may prepare the property for redevelopment. - 4.
 The liability risk of the City retaining ownership suggests the prudent course is for the RDA to acquire the property before a redevelopment plan has been prepared and approved.